API Stability Long-Term

 versionstringyes Long-TermThe version.

-yamlTemplateYAMLyes Long-TermA YAML template.
+yamlTemplateYAMLyes Long-TermA yaml template.
+YAML is a scalar.